zelenyid/cinema/README.md

   - annotate
   - rspec

-As database was used postgresql.
-Realized best practices to write logic in services.
-Working with API was realized in lib with gem httpart.
-Also was used rubocop, fasterer, overcommit for writing more clean and effective code.
+I chose PostgreSQL as a database.
+Realized best practices moving business logic to services.
+Also, I used httpart gem for API, and rubocop, fasterer, overcommit to make code cleaner and more effective.

 ### Database structure:
   - Movies (id: integer, title: string, imdb_id: string);